Coherent Source Subsampling: A Data-Driven Strategy for Restoring Causal-Acausal Symmetry in Ambient Seismic Wavefield Correlations: Discussion

 \section{Discussion}

-The results show that CSS effectively isolates the relatively small fraction of ambient-noise windows that exert the strongest control on empirical Green’s function retrieval, yielding substantial improvements in causal–acausal symmetry and dispersion stability.
-By extracting quasi-stable noise regimes that recur over long periods, CSS provides a physically interpretable connection between ambient-noise variability and the theoretical conditions required for reciprocal Green’s function estimation.

-Because it reduces the number of windows needed to achieve coherent stacking, CSS is particularly well suited to large-scale experiments, including dense nodal arrays and distributed acoustic sensing (DAS).
-In such data-heavy environments, CSS can retrieve coherent surface-wave energy even in the presence of intense anthropogenic noise and pronounced spatial heterogeneity, enhancing interferometric quality while greatly decreasing data volume.
+As CSS can effectively extract interstation response, it is particularly well suited for experiments using dense nodal arrays and distributed acoustic sensing (DAS).
+In these data-intensive settings, the goal of interferometry is to reduce the data volume while preserving useful subsurface information.
+CSS can potentially be used to mitigate biases due to strong directional anthropogenic noise sources in these settings, improving interferometric extraction of interstation response.

-More broadly, the conditional-averaging framework at the core of CSS may benefit applications where coherent wavefield reconstruction is constrained by uncertain or varying source distributions.
-A current practical limitation is that our implementation trains a separate VAE for each station pair; while this is feasible for modest-sized networks, scaling to hundreds of pairs would require substantial computational effort or new joint, multi-pair training strategies.
-Developing such scalable approaches is a crucial step toward deploying CSS at network-wide or continental scales.
-In future work, CSS could also be adapted to independently subsample narrow frequency bands in order to detect frequency-specific weak sources within the stationary zone.
+The current practical limitation is that our implementation trains a separate VAE for each station pair; while this is manageable for arrays of moderate size, extending to hundreds of pairs would demand substantial computational resources.
+Development of new, joint multi-pair training schemes is essential as such scalable techniques are a key step toward applying CSS to dense seismic surveys.